 4. PARKING PLAN.
 The City Commission has changed the focus of the parking plan from paid parking to improvements for parking on City-owned plazas and streets.
 The staff will draft a five-year plan and the Police Department is to determine the most effective parking regulations for the streets west of A1A Beach Boulevard.
 Proposed locations for parking improvements were provided to the Commission at its May 3, 2021, meeting.
 However, because that meeting ran late, the topic was postponed for discussion at the Commission's May 24th continuation meeting.
 As that meeting, the Commission by consensus asked that City staff present a list of parking projects to the Planning Board for it to prioritize.
 The Board discussed this request at its June 15th meeting and decided that each Board member will provide their list of parking projects.
-As only the Chairman submitted a list and as there were only four Board members present for the Board's July 20th meeting, the topic of parking improvements was tabled to the Board's August 17th meeting.
-It recommended the following: a. that the Commission continue to explore opportunities for increased and improve parking; b. that the City not use any currently landscape plazas for parking; c. that the City work with the County to develop a parking area along the north side of Pope Road; and that the City make a priority improving the parkete on the west side of A1A Beach Boulevard between A and 1st Streets.
-The Commission discussed these recommendations at its September 13th meeting and decided that the parkettes to be improved in Fiscal Year 2022 will be the ones along the west side of A1A Beach Boulevard between A and 1st Streets.
-An appropriation of \$45,000 has been put in the budget for this project.
+As only the Chairman submitted a list and as there were only four Board members present for the July 20th meeting, the topic of parking improvements was tabled.
+The Board may discuss the topic at its August 17th meeting.